sundowndev/VulcanoPHP/README.md

 * Create custom templates using Twig
 * Lightweight and secure

-## Why DaimyoCMS ?
+## The Why

 You may ask why should you use this CMS while there's a lot of other popular ones, what makes this CMS better than another one ?
 Well, nothing.
 I created DaimyoCMS to handle tiny personal projects and code in my way as a junior developer.
 If you are looking for a minimal, secure and Symfony based CMS, you're on the right way.
 DaimyoCMS is just part of my personal R&D. Feel free to give it a review or contribute!
 DaimyoCMS is fast, secure and lightweight.
 But also basic in features.

+## The How

+...

 # Documentation
 * [Get started](docs/GetStarted.md)